aydwi/barrel/README.md

 &nbsp;

-barrel is a C++ library that provides programmatic access to the homebrew command line interface.
-It can be used to build, for example, GUI frontends or other wrappers around homebrew.
-It exposes a succinct C++ API, which can be integrated with a wide variety of libraries/tools/frameworks.
+`barrel` is a C++ library that provides programmatic access to the homebrew command line interface.

+It can be used to build, for example, GUI frontends or generic wrappers around homebrew.
+Or it can be used to develop bespoke tooling to customize or automate homebrew-based package configuration for your CI/CD jobs.
+Or it can help you work with homebrew on headless systems.

+`barrel` exposes a succinct C++ API which can be integrated with a wide variety of libraries, tools and frameworks.
+Find examples later in this guide.